 Overall purpose of the position:

-This role involves teaching Upper School (Grades 9-12) IB History / Social Sciences.
-This position involves planning and facilitating inspiring, engaging and empowering learning engagements that move all learners forward through relevant and rich issues.
-Co-planning and co-teaching with colleagues, in addition to clearly communicating with parents, is a central piece of this role.
+This position involves teaching leveled Spanish language courses (based on the Common European Framework of Reference - CEFR), fostering a love of Spanish language and hispanophone culture, while maximizing the development of language skills.
+This position involves planning and facilitating inspiring and engaging learning that moves all learners forward through relevant and rich topics.
+Coplanning and co-teaching with colleagues, in addition to clearly communicating with parents, is a central piece of this role.

 ISP Definition of Learning: What does it mean to learn at ISP?
 Learning is a transformative process that builds on what we know and can do, deepens what we understand, and changes who we are.